OctoD/tiinvo/docs/modules/Fn.md

 Checks if two functions are the same.

-If will check that both function have:
+It will check that both function have:

    - the same list of arguments
    - the same name